-Start the server and agents.
+Start the server, agents, and component integrators.
 For details, see Run Deployment Automation.

 Then verify that each agent is ready for use:

-In Deployment Automation, navigate to Management > Resources > Agents.
+In Deployment Automation, go to Management > Resources > Agents.

 On the Agents page, verify the agent's status and license: